Topo Map

 Follow up a couple of switchbacks and through a tumble of large blow down.
 Climb uphill and slightly left and follow a clearing through the rhododendrons about 200′ to resume the original trail.
 There may be flagging marking the way.
 The passage though here is becoming clearer as use increases.

 Continue up the hill into a stand of 40 year old plantation trees.
 Climb up a steep set of short switchbacks in thimble berries (yum) to the decommissioned road.
-There may be some flagging marking the spot where you come out on to this road.
+There is a large rock cairn marking the spot where you come out on to this road.
 Make sure you are confident you will be able to find your way back the way you have come.
-This access trail is improved a little each year.

 Once on the former road, proceed north about a third of a mile to a fork in the road.
 The trail head lost to the road closures is at the junction rising up the ridge between the two roads – a steep pebbly ramp.
-From here onwards the trail is easy to follow.
+From here onwards is the original trail route.
 The High Lake junction is in a saddle between the two summits 2.35 miles from the trailhead.
+This junction is poorly marked after the fires – look for a small rock cairn to the east (right) as you are heading north.

 It is a half mile down to the lake.
 A descent of a little over 300′ in elevation.
-The trail to the summit is seriously brushed in at places.
-Down to High Lake the route is also brushy in places.
-High Lake has two nice camp sites.
-Be careful over the large log on the way to the east shore camp.
-We used to walk it for years, but the bark has recently begun to slip away.
+The trail to the summit is mostly intact but suffered serious damage from the fires.
+The trail down to High Lake starts out OK, but at some point the trail basically disappears.
+High Lake has two camp sites.

 Mileage to High Lake: 3.75 miles.
 Mileage to the summit: 3.1 miles.